-Home » Recipes » Main Dish Recipes » Rosemary Lemon Spatchcocked Chicken
+Home » Recipes » Main Dish Recipes » Rosemary Lemon Spatchcocked Grilled Chicken

-Rosemary Lemon Spatchcocked Chicken - butterflied chicken marinated in olive oil, rosemary, and lemon - cooked under a weight on an outdoors grill.
+This Rosemary Lemon Spatchcocked Grilled Chicken features a whole butterflied chicken that is marinated before cooking under a weight on an outdoor grill.
+Perfect summer food!

 One of the most pleasurable of all summer activities, in my opinion, is grilling.
-Cooking food over an open fire in the outdoors creates flavors that just can’t be achieved in the indoor kitchen.
+Cooking food over an open fire outdoors creates flavors that just can’t be achieved in an indoor kitchen.
 It’s funny – on almost every weekend in the summer, you can smell the grills going in our neighborhood from late afternoon into the evening.
 Everybody loves grilled food.

 Now, you might call it “barbecuing,” but not in the South.
 In the South, we don’t “barbecue.”
 We grill or cookout.
 To a Southerner, the term “barbecue” means any food to which a barbecue sauce has been applied.
 Said food may or may not have been cooked outdoors over an open fire.
 If it was, then it’s grilled whether or not a barbecue sauce was involved.
 Confused?
 Sorry.